This Project Management Committee Guide outlines the general responsibilities of PMC members in managing their projects.

 Be aware of anything currently in incubation at incubator.apache.org.

 If a PMC wishes to change their VP / Chair, typically you will hold a vote or otherwise reach a consensus in the PMC as to who you'd like your new Chair to be.
-Then anyone on the PMC can send the board an official resolution for the board to approve (or reject) before this change can officially take place.
-There are lots of examples in past board minutes, and there is a template for change of PMC chair.
+Then anyone on the PMC can send board@ an official resolution for the board to approve (or reject) at the next monthly board meeting before this change officially takes place.
+See the template for change of PMC chair.

-Yes, and no. PMC Chairs are appointed by the board to be both the Vice President of their top level project, as well as to serve as the Chair of their Project Management Committee.
+Yes, they are officers, and no, they are not "Members".
+PMC Chairs are appointed by the board to be both the Vice President of their top level project, as well as to serve as the Chair of their Project Management Committee.
 Read an explanation why PMC Chairs are legal officers of the corporation?

 PMC Chairs/VPs are not (necessarily) Members of the ASF.
 Members of a PMC and the Chair/VP have merit within their project, which is different than the governance of the ASF as a whole Foundation.
 Members of the Foundation are essentially shareholders in the legal corporation that hosts our 100's of software projects.